zlepper/go-modpack-packer/README.md

 In short, you need to setup the GOPATH variable, to some folder on your system.

-Once you have the variable set, create the following directories in the GOPATH folder `src/github.com/zlepper`, do this by switching to the GOPATH directory, and running the command
+Once you have that setup, get the repository by running `go get github.com/zlepper/go-modpack-packer/source/backend`.

-\*nix: `mkdir src/github.com/zlepper`

-Windows: `mkdir src\github.com\zlepper`

-Then change to the newly created directory, and clone this repository by running `git clone https://github.com/zlepper/go-modpack-packer.git`.
-This will create a folder called `go-modpack-packer`.
-Change into this directory
+This will fetch the repo and install all go dependencies.

 ### Setup
 Fetch all dependencies by running these commands: